maxwell-conser/pic-display.widget/README.md

 # pic-display.widget
 Very tiny, very simple widget to put a picture on your desktop via Ubersicht.

 The main purpose of this is to allow other Ubersicht widgets to be overlayed with the desktop as seen above.
-In that example the pic-display widget with [this picture](Example/Picture-To-Overlay.png) was overlayed on one of the default Yosemite desktop backgrounds with the clock widget in between.
+In that example the pic-display widget set to [this picture](Example/Picture-To-Overlay.png) was overlayed on top of one of the default desktop backgrounds with the clock widget in between.

-## How to use.
+## How to Use

 The command echoes back the location of the image you want to display.
 Simply change the default file path to point towards your image.